Cioraz/Iot-Project/README.md

-# 🛡️ Evaluation of Mitigation for DIO Replay Attacks in NS-3 RPL Networks
+# Evaluation of Mitigation for DIO Replay Attacks in NS-3 RPL Networks

-This project implements and evaluates a **lightweight mitigation strategy** against **DIO (Destination-Oriented Directed Acyclic Graph Information Object) Replay Attacks** within static RPL (Routing Protocol for Low-Power and Lossy Networks) networks using the NS-3 simulator.
+This report summarizes the design and evaluation of a lightweight mitigation strategy against DIO (Destination-Oriented Directed Acyclic Graph Information Object) Replay Attacks within static RPL (Routing Protocol for Low-Power and Lossy Networks) networks using the NS-3 simulator.

----

 ## 1. Attack and Mitigation Overview

 ### 1.1 The Threat: DIO Replay

-An adversary captures a legitimate DIO control message (containing a static sequence number, `seq=1` in this simulation) and repeatedly re-broadcasts it.
-This forces legitimate nodes to process outdated routing information, leading to network instability and excessive resource consumption.
+DIO messages are critical for forming the network topology.
+An adversary performs a replay attack by repeatedly re-broadcasting a captured, legitimate DIO message.
+This forces legitimate nodes to process outdated routing information, which leads to network instability and excessive resource consumption.

 ### 1.2 Mitigation Strategy: Sequence-Number Filtering

-[cite_start]The defense uses **Sequence-Number Filtering**, a low-overhead technique suitable for resource-constrained IoT devices[cite: 72].
+The defense uses Sequence-Number Filtering, a low-overhead technique suitable for resource-constrained IoT devices.
+It works by ensuring that a node processes a new DIO only if its sequence number is strictly greater than the last valid one seen from that neighbor.

-* [cite_start]**Logic:** Each node tracks the last valid sequence number received from a neighbor[cite: 51]. [cite_start]Any subsequent packet from that neighbor carrying a sequence number that is **not strictly greater** (i.e., equal or less) is dropped as a replay[cite: 54].
+* **Logic:** Each node tracks the latest DIO sequence number received from each neighbor.
+Any subsequent packet from that neighbor carrying a sequence number that is not strictly greater (i.e., old or equal) is dropped as a replay.

----

 ## 2. Simulation Results and Log Analysis

-The simulation ran for 10 seconds, comparing the baseline scenario (`--mitigation=false`) against the protected scenario (`--mitigation=true`).
+The simulation compares the baseline (`--mitigation=false`) against the protected scenario (`--mitigation=true`).
+The attacker continuously replays a DIO with `seq=1`.

 ### 2.1 Baseline Scenario (`baseline.txt`)

-[cite_start]**Observation:** All replayed DIOs are accepted[cite: 99].
+**Observation:** All replayed DIOs are accepted.
 The nodes are continuously exposed to the attack traffic.

 | Time (s) | Node | Log Output | Outcome |
 | :---: | :---: | :--- | :--- |